Parameter (computer programming): Output parameters

-The function will return nothing, but the value of x + y will be assigned to the variable whose address is passed in as out.
+The function will return nothing, but the value of x + y will be assigned to the variable to which a reference is passed in as out.

 More precisely, one may distinguish three types of parameters or parameter modes: input parameters, output parameters, and input/output parameters; these are often denoted in, out, and in out or inout.
-An input argument (the argument to an input parameter) must be a value, such as an initialized variable or literal, and must not be redefined or assigned to; an output argument must be an assignable variable, but it need not be initialized, any existing value is not accessible, and must be assigned a value; and an input/output argument must be an initialized, assignable variable, and can optionally be assigned a value.
+An input argument (the argument to an input parameter) must be a value, such as an initialized variable or literal, and must not be redefined or assigned to.
+An output argument must be an assignable variable, but it need not be initialized, any existing value is not accessible, and must be assigned a value.
+An input/output argument must be an initialized, assignable variable, and can optionally be assigned a value.
 The exact requirements and enforcement vary between languages – for example, in Ada 83 output parameters can only be assigned to, not read, even after assignment (this was removed in Ada 95 to remove the need for an auxiliary accumulator variable).
-These are analogous to the notion of a value in an expression being an r-value (has a value), an l-value (can be assigned), or an r-value/l-value (has a value and can be assigned), respectively, though these terms have specialized meanings in C.
+These are analogous to the notion of a value in an expression being an rvalue (has a value), an lvalue (can be assigned), or an rvalue/lvalue (has a value and can be assigned), respectively, though these terms have specialized meanings in C and C++.

 In some cases only input and input/output are distinguished, with output being considered a specific use of input/output, and in other cases only input and output (but not input/output) are supported.
 The default mode varies between languages: in Fortran 90 input/output is default, while in C# and SQL extensions input is default, and in TScript each parameter is explicitly specified as input or output.